How to Apply (Only for International students)

 Choosing the right course

 All International students must study full time courses that are minimum 15 hours a week.
 The course you select must be at Level 3 or above to apply for a student visa.
-We offer a range of vocational courses from Level 3 (BTECs; City and Guilds and Edexcel) and 7 different A level pathways.
+We offer a range of vocational courses from Level 3 (BTECs; City and Guilds and Edexcel).

 All our courses are designed to meet the needs of International students and you will feel comfortable, as wehave smaller class sizes and offer additional support with English language assessed on an individual basis.